jsleeio/go-eagle/README.md

 # custom panel specifications

-These are now supported by `panelgen`, and are defined in YAML files that look like the below:
+These are now supported by `panelgen` and `schroff`, and are defined in YAML files that look like the below:

     name: testEnclosure
     width: 100.0